ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

 ### Review 1

-1.  ~~Some paragraphs explaining specific coding choice should be expanded a bit.~~
+1. Some paragraphs explaining specific coding choice should be expanded a bit.

-    (done)
+    (done; see comments below)

-2.  ~~We pull some interesting bits from Abel's code; we should add some discussion (e.g. in §7) of differences/similarities between our implementation and Abel's~~
+2. We pull some interesting bits from Abel's code; we should add some discussion (e.g. in §7) of differences/similarities between our implementation and Abel's

+    (done; see comments below)

-3.  ~~In the introduction (e.g. 3rd ¶) and §2.1, we claim to take great care with foundational aspects.
-Further explanation of the following would make clearer the relevance of our work:~~
+3. In the introduction (e.g. 3rd ¶) and §2.1, we claim to take great care with foundational aspects.
+Further explanation of the following would make clearer the relevance of our work:

-    a.  ~~How does this attention to foundational details affect our coding choices?~~
+    a.
+How does this attention to foundational details affect our coding choices?

-    b.  ~~Whats the difference from the foundational view point between our code and work cited in Sec 7?~~
+    b.
+Whats the difference from the foundational view point between our code and work cited in Sec 7?

-    c.  ~~At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
-We don't cite work on~~ ~~the so-called "setoid hell", and we miss the point of the bad reputation of setoids.~~ ~~Referee asserts: setoids do not make implementation tedious, but, in a sense, unnatural~~ ~~wrt informal mathematical practice, since any setoid-based reasoning depends on specific~~ ~~implementation details.
-Some parts of our code (omitted from the paper) suffer from these~~ ~~aspects of using setoids.~~
+    c.
+At start of §2.2, our claims about setoids seem a bit bold (or "gnomic").
+We don't cite work on the so-called "setoid hell", and we miss the point of the bad reputation of setoids.
+        Referee asserts: setoids do not make implementation tedious, but, in a sense, unnatural wrt informal mathematical practice, since any setoid-based reasoning depends on specific implementation details.
+Some parts of our code (omitted from the paper) suffer from these aspects of using setoids.

+    (done; see comments below)

-4.  ~~Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.~~ (fixed)
+4. Some links are broken (e.g. in [8]); some footnotes need to have first letters capitalised.

+    (done; fixed links)

 #### Response to Review 1